Customer: Department for Infrastructure and Transport

 Location: Adelaide, South Australia

-The Paradise Park n’ Ride was part of the State Government initiative to invest in better public transport which increases connectivity, delivers faster and more reliable travel options, and encourages increased use of public transport.
+The Paradise Park n’ Ride was part of a State Government initiative to invest in better public transport to improve connectivity, deliver faster and more reliable travel options, and encourage increased use of public transport.

 The project was delivered by the Public Transport Projects Alliance (PTPA), comprising McConnell Dowell, Arup, Mott MacDonald and the Department for Infrastructure and Transport.